pedrottimark/whimper/README.md

      </th>
 ```

-If it understood indentation better, Jest diff could display the change even more clearly:
+If Jest understood indentation better, its diff could display the change even more clearly:

 ```diff
      <th>